koushisa/recoil-aspida-architecture/README.md

 Sample code includes some features for explanation.

 - Create, Read, Delete (Update is coming soon)
-- Custom mutation logics that is defined in data-flow-graph
+- Custom mutations that is defined in data-flow-graph
   - Optimistic Update
   - Automated Refetching
 - Suspence based loading